 Example #3: Accounting Software

 Payroll and bookkeeping can be automated easily with accounting software.
-This will reduce the need for a full-time accounting staff while also reducing the risk of error.
-You can then take these savings and invest them into the business in areas that promise to produce growth.
+This will reduce the need for a full-time accounting staff and the risk of error.
+You can then invest these savings into the business in areas that promise to produce growth.

 Example #4: Chatbots & Sales Bots

-Chatbots on your website can help you deliver fast, quality customer service while also collecting information about some of the problems your customers are facing when using your products and services.
-Having this insight can help you improve your customer experience and make sure you keep your business on track.
+Chatbots on your website can help you deliver fast, quality customer service while collecting information about some of the problems your customers face when using your products and services.
+This insight can help you improve your customer experience and keep your business on track.

 There are automated solutions for nearly every aspect of your business.
-And where chatbots help to automate your customer support, you can use sales bots to automate your sales process and improve the efficiency of your sales team.
+Where chatbots help to automate your customer support, you can use sales bots to automate your sales process and improve the efficiency of your sales team.

 2. Outsource

-Similar to automation, outsourcing, which is a multi-billion dollar industry, is a great way to reduce costs and boost growth.
-And this is especially true for business functions requiring large investments in infrastructure, such as customer service and IT.
+Like automation, outsourcing, a multi-billion dollar industry, is a great way to reduce costs and boost growth.
+This is especially true for business functions requiring large investments in infrastructure, such as customer service and IT.

-Ensuring have professional customer service team in place is particularly important because it can actually help you learn about your customers.
-Keeping track of trends and identifying common issues can help you improve your products, which will result in growth, as well as delivering a top-notch customer experience.
+Ensuring you have a professional customer service team is particularly important because it can help you learn about your customers.
+Keeping track of trends and identifying common issues can help you improve your products, which will result in growth and deliver a top-notch customer experience.

 Outsourcing is a great option if you don’t have the resources in-house.